 “We are just at a shock and a severe loss,” said Chambers.

-Judy Schulte was the long-time guidance councilor at Northwestern High School.
+Judy Schulte was the long-time guidance counselor at Northwestern High School.
 For decades, Dennis Schulte was a high level math teacher and assistant wrestling coach at Western High School.

 “The impact that Dennis and his wife Judy had is immeasurable,” said Western High School Principal Rick Davis.
 “The two school systems here in the county, the decades of service – so many people were touched by them and continue to be touched by them with the dedication they had of taking care of people.”